aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 2. **[pseudobulk level (pseudobulk-DEA)](/pseudobulkDEA_dreamlet.R)**: using the [dreamlet](https://www.biorxiv.org/content/10.1101/2023.03.17.533005v1) glmer implementation.

 **Of note**:
-* These analyses are meant to be run on scRNA-seq data composed by **only one sample per donor**:
+* These analyses are meant to be run on scRNA-seq data composed by **only one sample per donor**.
+Some considerations:
-1. If you have biological replicates (e.g., stimulated vs. non-stimulated samples from the same donor, etc...), you will have to modify some configuration files ([scDEA.covariates.tab](/scDEA.covariates.tab), [pseudobulkDEA_dreamlet.covariates.tab](/pseudobulkDEA_dreamlet.covariates.tab)).
+- If you have biological replicates (e.g., stimulated vs. non-stimulated samples from the same donor, etc...), you will have to modify some configuration files ([scDEA.covariates.tab](/scDEA.covariates.tab), [pseudobulkDEA_dreamlet.covariates.tab](/pseudobulkDEA_dreamlet.covariates.tab)).
-2. If you have technical replicates, we will only select the sample with the largest number of cells.
+- If you have technical replicates, we will only select the sample with the largest number of cells.

 * In these analyses, we are only using European individuals and non-stimulated samples, which have been previously selected in WG3 (I) pipeline.